zahrasalehi/resumio/README.md

 so what you should do? you may ask. follow the steps bellow:

 1. make an account in openai.com
-2. know the "careless whisper" music (optional but recommended)
+2. know the "careless whisper" song (optional but recommended)
 3. create an api key in [openAI](platform.openai.com/api-keys)
 4. pull this project while you sing the song (also optional. u can make ur own. u dont need my proj. its just here to show off)
 5. put the api-key in the last line of settings (if u did pull my project.)